Choice Pass Drug Testing Protocol, Accountability and Broken Pledge

 The following protocol will be followed by the Choice Pass Program Coordinator and Committee in the event that a Choice Pass Holder has broken his/her pledge to remain drug and alcohol free.
 A broken pledge may be identified in one or more of the following ways: student admission, documented use shared between involved entities (RE1J, Gunnison PD, or Juvenile Services), parents, GCSAPP, and/or monthly drug testing.

-Step 1: Throughout the school year, GCSAPP will administer monthly drug tests to randomly selected Choice Pass Holders at each RE1J location (Crested Butte Community School, Gunnison Middle School, and Gunnison High School).
+Step 1: Throughout the school year, GCSAPP will administer monthly drug tests to randomly selected Choice Pass Holders at each RE1J location (Crested Butte Community School, Gunnison Middle School, and off site testing locations).
 If test comes back negative for all 6 drugs no further action is necessary.

 - Take student's name off of the GCSAPP Choice Pass Master List